javiercasares/replyto/README.md

-# wp-mail-smtp-replyto
-Reply-To for WP Mail SMTP
+# Reply-To for WP Mail SMTP